 Basic telecare systems consist of two parts; an emergency panic button which can be worn as a wristband or pendant, and a two-way speech unit usually located in the hallway of your home.
 In an emergency situation the alarm button on the wristband or pendant can be pressed for help.
 It then immediately connects through the two-way speech unit to CareLink call-handlers in a 24/7 monitoring centre.
 The trained call-handlers can then arrange for help, if needed.

 Many other devices can transmit a signal to the two-way speech unit for added 24/7 protection in every room of the home.
 These pieces of telecare equipment include: automatic fall detectors, smoke detectors, Carbon Monoxide (CO) alarms, and flood detectors.
-The devices are wireless and therefore easy to install around your home or in outhouses.
+The devices are generally wireless and are therefore easy to install around your home or in outhouses.

-By providing a 24hr link to a CareLink monitoring centre, pendant alarms and telecare systems help many people, including the elderly and people with disabilities, to stay independent and safer while at home.
+By providing a 24-hour link to a CareLink monitoring centre, pendant alarms and telecare systems help many people, including the elderly and people with disabilities, to stay independent and safer while at home.
 In doing so, telecare provides peace of mind for the individual, their family members and loved ones.